Regulatory and Industry News Alerts from Armanino

 October 11, 2021

 Changes to retirement accounts for high-income individuals are part of a proposed restructuring of the tax code tied to a $3.5 trillion budget plan.
-The House Ways and Means Committee and the Joint Committee on Taxation previously released summaries of proposed tax changes intended to help fund this spending package.
+The House Ways and Means Committee and the Joint Committee on Taxation previously released summaries of proposed tax changes and regulatory updates intended to help fund this spending package.

 We expect modifications as the legislative process continues, but here are proposed retirement plan changes worth keeping an eye on.